LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 Reference used to import radiuss-spack-configs
 ==============================================

-In ``.uberenv_config.json``, the entry ``spack-config-path`` designates the directory receiving Spack configuration.
-It should point to a submodule: a clone of `radiuss-spack-configs`_.
+In the ``.uberenv_config.json`` file in the top-level directory of a project, the entry ``spack_configs_path`` designates the directory receiving Spack configuration.
+It should point to a submodule: a clone of the `radiuss-spack-configs`_ project.
 Check the status of this submodule to look for differences.

 .. note::
-   The hash used to checkout a submodule is also visible in ``.gitmodules``.
+   The hash used to checkout a submodule is also visible in the project ``.gitmodules`` file.

 The Spack configuration can affect the external packages to use, the default versions for a dependencies to build, etc.